ad2n15/LOY_Onek1k/scripts_for_calling_mCA_from_SNParrays/README.md

 ## Usage

 1. Clone this repository.
-2. Run each script in order, from step 1 to step 7.
+2. follow [MOCHA](https://github.com/freeseek/mocha) to install all dependencies
 3. Adjust any HPC-specific commands (such as module loading or job submission) as needed for your environment.
-4. Refer to the [MOCHA documentation](https://github.com/freeseek/mocha) for detailed tool usage and parameter settings.
+4- run the script after adjustment step by step

 ## References